univention/ucsschool-id-connector/docs/admin.rst

          See :ref:`chap-udm` in :cite:t:`uv-developer-reference`.

+         For an architecture overview, see :external+uv-architecture:ref:`services-udm`
+         in :cite:t:`uv-architecture`.

    |UCR|
       The |UCR| (**UCR**) stores configuration variables and settings to run the system, and creates and changes actual Linux configuration files